Survival Hunter Spec DPS Guide

 Less quick and dirty answer?
 Use the hybrid Agility gems to match socket bonuses (if the bonus is lots of Agility.)

-Various other gems are included in case you want to experiment.
+Various other gems are included below in case you want to experiment.

 Gem Priorities